-The federal government has largely stopped funding classical breeding efforts at State land grant institutions to develop public cultivars, and has largely shifted agricultural germplasm research toward only patented varieties that prevent farmers from saving seeds.
+The federal government has largely stopped funding classical breeding efforts at state land grant institutions and has largely shifted agricultural germplasm research toward only patented varieties that prevent farmers from saving seeds.
 Yet one of the basic building blocks of any successful agricultural system - conventional or organic - is farmer access to seeds and breeds that are well adapted to local conditions, soils and climates.
 NOC advocates to make classical plant and animal breeding a priority within the USDA research apparatus.

 U.S. organic production continues to lag behind consumer demand for organic products.
 One of the key tools that can help address barriers to U.S. organic production is research.
 Funding for organic-specific research programs, including the OREI program, has been stagnant in recent years.
 In contrast, the flagship competitive grant research program at USDA, Agriculture and Food Research Initiative (AFRI), has experienced significant growth in recent years.
 Unfortunately, less than 0.2% of these research dollars are focused on organic research needs.

 Consumer demand for organic products is growing rapidly, at over 10 percent annually.
 This growth in demand is encouraging, but domestic production of organic crops is not keeping pace.
 The result is that an increasing percent of U.S. organic food is imported to meet consumer needs.
 The National Organic Coalition has created a white paper to explore in greater depth the challenges limiting domestic production of organic crops, as well as policy and market-based tools that could help to address those challenges.